NeverMendel/leetcode-export/README.md

 ## Login

 To download your submissions you need to log in your LeetCode account by providing the cookies.
 To log in using cookies, you need to get them from a session where you are already logged in.

+**Steps required**:
-Login in your LeetCode account in your browser, open the browser's Dev Tool, click on the Network tab and copy the cookie header that is sent when you visit any leetcode webpage.
+- Login in your LeetCode account in your browser
+- Open the browser's Dev Tool
+- Click on the Network tab
+- Copy the cookie header that can be found under Request Headers in any leetcode.com request.

 You can insert the cookie string that you have just copied in the interactive menu (recommended) or you can pass it as a program argument when lunching the script, like in the following example: